Star Wars: Shadows of the Empire (video game): Release

-Shadows of the Empire was released on December 3, 1996, for the Nintendo 64, three months after the console's launch.
+Shadows of the Empire was released on December 2, 1996, for the Nintendo 64, three months after the console's launch.
 It was released in Japan on June 14, 1997.
 With the developer reporting more than one million copies sold by 1997, It is the third top-selling Nintendo 64 game for that year (September 1996 to August 1997) and the third top-selling game on any system for the 1996 Christmas shopping season.
 A version for Windows 95 was released on September 17, 1997.
 In coming decades, compatibility problems arose, so the game was re-released for 64-bit Windows systems on May 3, 2016, through Good Old Games.

-On July 26, 2019, the Nintendo 64 version was re-released in both a standard and Collector's Edition in limited quantities by Limited Run Games.
+On July 26, 2019, the Nintendo 64 version was re-released physically in both a standard and Collector's Edition in limited quantities by Limited Run Games.

 Reception

 Shadows of the Empire has received mixed reviews from critics.
-The most common comment was that the opening Battle of Hoth is outstanding, but all the other levels are mediocre.
+While the opening Battle of Hoth sequence received praise, the other levels were deemed inferior in design.
 Some critics specified that though the different game styles add variety, none of them offered anything new or were executed well.
 The third-person shooter stages (which comprise the majority of the game) drew the strongest criticism, with reviews describing poor controls and camera angles which either give a cripplingly limited view or block the action with Dash's own body.
 Reviewers often praised the game's polygonal graphics as being convincing enough to affect the player's mood.